Gravitational resonances on $f(T)$-branes: Introduction

-As we all know, general relativity (GR) is a theory of gravity with only curvature.
+It is well known that general relativity (GR) is a theory of gravity with only curvature.
 In 1928, Einstein established a gravitational theory with only torsion in spacetime in order to unify gravitational interaction and electromagnetic interaction, called Teleparallel equivalence of general relativity (TEGR)~\cite{Hayashi:1979qx,Sousa:2007zc}.
-It is in fact equivalent to GR, based on the fact that torsion scalar differs from the Ricci scalar only by a boundary term.
-Although the field equation of TEGR is equivalent to GR, the space-time geometry described by TEGR is different from GR.
+It is in fact equivalent to GR, based on the fact that torsion scalar $T$ differs from the Ricci scalar $R$ only by a boundary term.
+Although the field equation of TEGR is equivalent to GR, the spacetime geometry described by TEGR is different from GR.
 In TEGR, the dynamic field is vielbein, which is defined in the tangent space at each point in spacetime.
-Inspired by $f(R)$ gravity theory, Bengochea and Ferraro firstly proposed the generalization of teleparallel gravity, $f(T)$ gravity, to explain the acceleration of the universe~\cite{Bengochea:2008gz}.
-Subsequently, in cosmology, $f(T)$ gravity theory has been widely investigated~\cite{Cai:2015emx,Ferraro:2006jd,Bamba:2012vg,Fiorini:2013hva,Geng:2014nfa}.
+Inspired by $f(R)$ gravity theory, Bengochea and Ferraro firstly proposed the generalization of teleparallel gravity, $f(T)$ gravity ($T$ is the torsion scalar and $f(T)$ is an arbitrary function of $T$), to explain the acceleration of the universe~\cite{Bengochea:2008gz}.
+Note that $f(R)$ gravity is a higher-order theory, while the field equations of $f(T)$ gravity still remain second order.
+Subsequently, $f(T)$ gravity has been widely investigated in cosmology.
+The cosmological perturbations in $f(T)$ gravity were investigated in Ref. \cite{Chen:2010va}.
+Gravitational waves in $f(T)$ gravity were investigated in Ref. \cite{Farrugia:2018gyz}.
+For more researches on $f(T)$ cosmology, see Refs.~\cite{Cai:2015emx,Ferraro:2006jd,Bamba:2012vg,Fiorini:2013hva,Geng:2014nfa,Li:2018ixg}.